Biden aims to expand map as Trump recovers from coronavirus

 Biden also diverted from his usual campaign speech about rebuilding the economy after the pandemic to add, “The richness and beauty of Miami is built with the connections of family, culture, values that we share with our friends throughout the Caribbean and Latin America.”

-Biden advisers say they never considered dialing back his campaigning while the president was hospitalized, especially with Vice President Mike Pence taking on a larger role, including at Wednesday’s debate with Biden’s running mate, Kamala Harris, in Salt Lake City.
+Biden advisers say they never considered dialing back his campaigning even while the president was hospitalized, especially with Vice President Mike Pence having taken on a larger role, including at Wednesday’s debate with Biden’s running mate, Kamala Harris, in Salt Lake City.

 “The Trump campaign continues to run their presidential campaign, and we are going to continue to run our presidential campaign,” said Biden campaign senior strategist Anita Dunn.
 “Clearly, both campaigns are continuing to move forward.”